Yashwantkumar2005/Food-Ordering-System/README.md

 - To add new restaurants, create new FXML files and corresponding controllers
 - To modify menu items, update the database or FXML files
 - To change images, replace files in the `resources/images/` directories

-## Acknowledgments

-- JavaFX documentation and community
-- Maven ecosystem
-- Various open-source icons and images used in the application